 - Two times more likely to make a purchase with their preferred brand, even when a competitor has a better product or price

-It’s clear that the customer is firmly in the driver’s seat.
+One thing's clear - it's the customer who is in the driver’s seat.

-But, in order to deliver on a better customer experience, you first need understand who this new kind of digital customer is.
+And in order to deliver on a better customer experience, you first need to understand who this new kind of digital customer is.

 Digital technology has transformed consumer habits.

 What’s more, these new digital technologies have caused a shift in customer expectations, resulting in a new kind of modern buyer.
-She’s constantly connected, app-native, and aware of what she can do with technology.
+Today's consumers are constantly connected, app-native, and aware of what they can do with technology.